betaflight/betaflight/docs/Spektrum bind.md

 ### The Spektrum bind code is actually only enabled for the NAZE, NAZE32PRO, CJMCU, CC3D targets.

+## Configure the bind code

-The following parameters can be used to enable and configure this for other targets after more testing:
+The following parameters can be used to enable and configure this in the related target.h file:

     SPEKTRUM_BIND          Enables the Spektrum bind code
     BIND_PORT  GPIOA       Defines the port for the bind pin